official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 404

-The Report of the Iraq Inquiryto Sir Michael Jay and senior colleagues offering his views on the direction of policy on Iraq.[^33]
+to Sir Michael Jay and senior colleagues offering his views on the direction of policy on Iraq.[^33]

 105. Mr Sawers began: